1 Week Old Baby Milestones 👶

 Baby may get his first bath this week!
 If his umbilical cord stump is still in place, “bathing” may consist of lightly spritzing baby with warm water, rather than submerging in a tub.
 (Check out how to care for umbilical cord naturally here.)

-You may also be wondering how many dirty diapers baby should have per day and how often he should eat.
+You may also be wondering how many dirty diapers baby should have per day and how often baby should eat.

 Newborn diaper output chart

 Breastfeeding has so many benefits, but the truth is it's hard.
 The root cause of breastfeeding difficulties vary, from the more complex—hormonal imbalance or glandular tissue issues—to more simple and easy to remedy problems, like an incorrect latch, tongue tie, lip tie, engorgement, and overactive letdown.

 No matter what's causing it, when you're having problems breastfeeding, it’s natural to panic.
 But it’ll only make things worse!
 Breathe deeply and remember that everything will be OK.
 And be sure to see a lactation consultant as soon as possible.
 They can help you identify and remedy any problems right from the start.

 This is an exciting time, filled with lots of growth and emotions (from both baby and mama!)
 Embrace this special time with your little one, and enjoy the ride!